There are five authorised ministries in the Diocese of Salisbury.

 Ordained Ministry – priests and deacons are ordained by the Church to lead local churches and share responsibility in pastoral care for everyone living in the parishes where they serve.

 Commissioned Lay Pioneers – are trained and authorised to gather people into new expressions of Christian Community.
 They have a sense of calling to mission outside the regular church structures

-If you think God may be calling you to one of these ministries, come along to a Vocation Enquiry Day – you can find information about our next one on our Events Page
+If you think God may be calling you to one of these ministries, come along to a Vocation Enquiry Day – information about our next one is on the Events Page